 Furthermore, all hearings previously scheduled to occur before May 29, 2020 are adjourned sine die unless they are deemed urgent or exceptional, with such a determination being made on a case-by-case basis.
 Case management hearings will continue if a case is urgent, subject to a fixed trial or hearing date, subject to a statutory deadline, or all parties consent to the matter advancing.
 The Federal Court will also receive individual requests to accommodate a hearing, which will be assessed on a case-by-case basis.
 The Federal Court will continue to adjudicate motions in writing made pursuant to Rule 369 of the Federal Courts Rules(i.e., if a party in a notice of motion requests that the motion be decided on written representations) or if all parties consent and all documents required for a matter to be determined have been or will be filed electronically.

-In terms of rescheduling the hearings that have been adjourned, the Federal Court does not extend the period of suspension beyond the current May 29, 2020 deadline, the parties to a dispute shall provide to the Judicial Administrator mutual dates of availability up to December 18, 2020.
+In terms of rescheduling the hearings that have been adjourned, if the Federal Court does not extend the period of suspension beyond the May 29, 2020 deadline, the parties to a dispute shall provide to the Judicial Administrator mutual dates of availability up to December 18, 2020.
 Rescheduling will broadly be conducted on a first-in first-out basis, except for urgent or otherwise time-sensitive matters and subject to the availability of the parties.

 While IP litigation is generally brought before the Federal Court, many parties with an IP portfolio may nonetheless wish to bring civil disputes before the provincial courts.
 Both the Superior Court of Justice and the Ontario Court of Justice have published notices and updates about how their services are impacted by the coronavirus.
 If your dispute was or is likely to be brought before a provincial court, it is prudent to review the accommodations offered by the court and consult legal counsel to determine whether those accommodations are applicable to your case.